Weed-AI/Weed-AI/search/README.md

 Check if you have a working install with `npm ls react-scripts`.
 This works even with yarn as our package manager.

+### Rebuilding the index

+When changes are made to the schema, you will need to remove data that follows the old schema from the index.
+You can delete an index using `curl -XDELETE localhost:9200/weedid`

 ## Sources

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts